 Adding a state to your MSO means a new regulatory body, new excise tax structure, and new bookkeeping requirements.
 We onboard your new state entity into your existing accounting infrastructure correctly.

 Before you make your first sale.
-Most cannabis accounting problems — incorrect chart of accounts, missing COGS documentation, unsupported 280E positions — originate before the business opens.
-A dispensary that starts selling with a default QuickBooks setup and a general bookkeeper will spend thousands correcting structural problems later, or face an IRS examination with no defensible documentation.
-420Ledger's new license onboarding establishes your accounting infrastructure before your first transaction, not after the problems have compounded.
+Most cannabis accounting problems — incorrect chart of accounts, missing COGS documentation, unsupported §280E positions — originate before the business opens.
+A dispensary that starts selling without a properly structured chart of accounts will spend thousands correcting structural problems later, or face an IRS examination with no defensible documentation.
+We establish your accounting infrastructure before your first transaction.

 A chart of accounts is the classification system for every financial transaction in your business.
 For a cannabis company, the chart of accounts must separate Cost of Goods Sold from plant-touching operating expenses from non-plant-touching operating expenses — because these three categories are treated completely differently under IRC §280E.
-A standard QuickBooks chart of accounts doesn't make these distinctions.
-420Ledger builds a cannabis-specific chart of accounts from the first day of your engagement, structured to support your 280E compliance from the first transaction.
+A standard chart of accounts doesn't make these distinctions.
+We build a cannabis-specific COA from day one, structured to support your §280E compliance from the first transaction.

 Yes — and this is when the engagement is most valuable.
-Before your first sale, we can establish your chart of accounts, configure your accounting software, set up your METRC reconciliation workflow, register your tax accounts, and walk through your 280E strategy for your specific license type and business model.
-The cost of getting this right before opening is far lower than the cost of reconstructing and correcting it after a year of disorganized books.
+Before your first sale, we establish your chart of accounts, integrate your POS into our platform, set up your METRC reconciliation workflow, register your tax accounts, and walk through your §280E strategy for your specific license type.
+The cost of getting this right before opening is far lower than the cost of reconstructing it after a year of disorganized books.

-Every month of correctly categorized transactions is a month of documented COGS that supports your annual 280E return.
-A new cannabis operator who has 12 months of clean, 280E-aware books enters tax season with a defensible position already built.
+Every month of correctly categorized transactions is a month of documented COGS that supports your annual §280E return.
+An operator with 12 months of clean, §280E-aware books enters tax season with a defensible position already built.
 An operator who spends the first year with a misconfigured chart of accounts enters tax season needing a retroactive reconstruction — which is expensive, imprecise, and creates audit exposure.
 The ROI on correct setup from day one compounds every month.

-All tiers include chart of accounts setup, software configuration, 280E consultation, and ongoing monthly bookkeeping.
+All tiers include chart of accounts setup, POS integration, §280E consultation, and ongoing monthly bookkeeping.
 Pricing scales with entity count and complexity.

 Single-license new operator.
-Chart of accounts setup, software configuration, 280E consultation, and ongoing monthly bookkeeping.
+Chart of accounts setup, POS integration, §280E consultation, and ongoing monthly bookkeeping.

 Multi-location or expanding operators.
 Multi-entity setup, METRC workflows across locations, and ongoing compliance.